Specialty green coffee traders, sourcing from 26 origins on behalf of over 1000 roasters.

 https://ec.europa.eu/commission/presscorner/detail/en/ip_22_7444

-Useful article on the most recent adoption phase:
+Useful articles on the most recent adoption phase: